Nolan enjoys hiking in the Colorado backcountry when possible to practice drone and landscape photography.

 GoTenna can be a useful product for those who venture off the grid or for those who may be at events such as concerts where cell phone towers have become overloaded.
 However, there are some obvious disadvantages to GoTenna:

 - GoTenna is not a mesh network device.
 Unlike new smartphone phone apps such as FireChat, where the useful range of the network increases with each new user who joins it, GoTenna messages basically only travel from one to the other.
 More GoTennas in the area does not make the network larger or more robust.

 - GoTenna has a limited range in the backcountry compared to GMRS two-way radios or satellite messengers like the Delorme InReach, which can send a message from anywhere in the world with our without a smartphone-powered on.

 - GoTenna users can only send messages to other GoTenna users, unlike satellite messenger devices.

 - GoTenna has no dedicated SOS or distress call feature.
 You can send out a "shout" to any nearby owner of a GoTenna who is listening but at this stage of the product's adoption you may not get a response unless you are at a large event such as a concert where there may be several users of the device.

-- With GoTenna, unlike satellite messengers such as the Delorme InReach, if either of your smartphones is dead you cannot send messages to each other.
+- Unlike satellite messengers such as the Delorme InReach, with GoTenna if either of your smartphones is dead you cannot send messages to each other.
 In a two-party group, all four devices (two phones and two GoTennas,) must be working and Bluetooth and the device's app must have not gotten disabled accidentally.

 - GoTenna does not work with all models of smartphones.